Simpson family: Patty and Selma Bouvier

-Patricia Maleficent "Patty" and Selma Bouvier (both voiced by Julie Kavner) are Marge's older twin sisters.
+Patricia Maleficent "Patty" and Selma Bouvier-D'Amico (née Bouvier; previously Terwilliger, Hutz, McClure, Discothèque and Simpson (both voiced by Julie Kavner) are Marge's older twin sisters.
 They are apparently in their mid-to-late 40s, since Selma has gone through menopause and they were shown as teenagers in flashbacks while Marge was still a small child.
 They work at the Springfield Department of Motor Vehicles, and possess a strong dislike for their brother-in-law, Homer.
 Selma is the elder by two minutes, possesses a strong desire for family, and has been married and divorced six times, and also sought to have a child on numerous occasions despite her age.
 Her sister, Patty, is one of the show's few openly gay (or bisexual, as she once commented "there go the last remaining threads of my heterosexuality") recurring characters although for the most part she has avoided relationships.
 Kavner voices them as characters "who suck the life out of everything".
 Kavner makes Patty's voice more masculine and a lower register, while Selma's voice is a little sweeter.
 The origins of their names are unknown – Matt Groening has a sister named Patty, but unlike the other Simpson relatives, this has not been explicitly revealed.